emma-33/holbertonschool-binary_trees/README.md

 Function 22 : performs a left-rotation on a binary tree
 Function 23 : performs a right-rotation on a binary tree
 Function 24 : checks if a binary tree is a valid binary search tree
+Function 25 : inserts a value in a Binary Search Tree
+Function 26 : builds a Binary Search Tree from an array
+Function 27 : searches for a value in a Binary Search Tree
+Function 28 : searches for a value in a Binary Search Tree
+Function 37 : checks if a binary tree is a max binary heap